-K2View Data Fabric creates and delivers a trusted, holistic, secure, and up-to-date view of any business entity, enriched with operational intelligence, to any consuming application, data lake, or data warehouse.
+The platform creates and delivers a trusted, holistic, secure, and up-to-date view of any business entity, enriched with operational intelligence, to any consuming application, data lake, or data warehouse.
 It’s a modular, integrated platform, open to interoperate with an enterprise’s existing data management investments.

-At the core of our data fabric is a patented Micro-Database architecture, which collects, unifies, and stores each business entity’s data (from an enterprise’s disparate data sources – cloud and on-premise) into its own high-performance, encrypted, and distributed micro-DB.
-In effect, the micro-DB stores a specific entity’s 360-view, and maintains it current by syncing to underlying source systems according to user defined rules.
+At the core of the platform is patented Micro-Database™ technology, which collects, unifies, and stores each business entity’s data (from an enterprise’s disparate data sources – cloud and on-premise) into its own high-performance, encrypted, and distributed Micro-Database.
+In effect, the Micro-Database stores a specific business entity’s 360-degree view, and keeps it current by syncing to underlying source systems according to user-defined rules.

-Microservice Automation: Incorporates a no-code/low-code framework for developers to rapidly create, test, debug, govern, and deploy web services that provide secure access to componentized data in the fabric.
+Automated Data Services incorporate a no-code/low-code framework for developers to rapidly create, test, debug, govern, and deploy web services that provide secure access to componentized data in the fabric.

 Edge integration and deployment enable the platform to integrate data from IOT edge devices, and be deployed in a highly distributed edge architecture, for enhanced performance and security (such as data masking, via data masking tools).